1. Does being in therapy mean there is something wrong with me or that I have a mental illness?

 5. Will you accept my insurance?

-As a LCSW-R, I am reimbursable for all insurance companies, as both an in network and an out-of-network provider.
-If I’m not on your insurance as an in network provider, you may be eligible for reimbursement depending on your carrier’s out-of-network benefits.
-If you wish to use your in-network insurance when seeking my office based psychotherapy, inquire upon initial contact.
-If you do not carry the insurance that I am a provider for, I can provide you with a monthly statement of your payments for our sessions so that you can seek reimbursement.
+As a LCSW-R, I am reimbursable for all insurance companies, as an out-of-network provider.
+If you have “out of network coverage” you may be eligible for reimbursement depending on your carrier’s out-of-network benefits.
+I can help you check your insurance coverage and provide you with a monthly statement of your payments for our sessions so that you can seek reimbursement.

 6. What about confidentiality?